A Collaboration to protect our night skies

 In a collaborative effort to educate, protect, and inspire wonder in our natural night skies, the Institute of Outdoor Recreation and Tourism has partnered with the National Park Service’s Natural Sounds and Night Skies Division to become the home of the Colorado Plateau Dark Sky Cooperative (CPDSC) and the Basin and Range Dark Sky Cooperative (BRDSC).
 The Cooperatives bring together local, state, and federal land management agencies with tribal partners, businesses, and nonprofits to celebrate the cosmos, minimize the impact of outdoor lighting, protect and restore natural darkness, and promotes astronomy-based outdoor recreation and tourism.

 The Colorado Plateau Dark Sky Cooperative empowers landscape-scale dark-sky conservation efforts and leads the way in protecting natural darkness as a precious resource in collaboration with local, state, and federal agencies, tribes, businesses, nonprofits, educational institutions, and community partners throughout the Colorado Plateau and beyond.

 The Colorado Plateau Region is known, managed, and promoted as one of the world’s premier locations for viewing the natural night sky.

-- Celebrate the view of the cosmos
+- Celebrate the view of the cosmos.

-- Minimize the impact of outdoor lighting
+- Minimize the impact of outdoor lighting.

-- Protect natural nighttime skies and restore natural darkness in areas where it has been degraded
+- Restore natural darkness in areas where it has been degraded.

-- Promote astronomy-based recreation and tourism
+- Promote astronomy-based recreation and tourism.

 Learn more about our previous work and where the CPDSC is headed.